Charlton St Peter: Parish church

 The Church of England parish church of St Peter was largely rebuilt by J.L.
 Pearson in 1858.
 Fragments of a 12-century building survive, and the tower is from the 15th or 16th centuries.
 The north chantry chapel, c.
 1523, is in memory of William and Marion Chaucey.
 In 1964 the church was designated as Grade II* listed.

-The first record of a vicar at Charlton is from 1306, and by that time the church had been appropriated by the nearby Upavon Priory; in 1423 Upavon and Charlton were granted to the Augustinian canons of Ivychurch Priory, southeast of Salisbury, who held them until the Dissolution.
+The first record of a vicar at Charlton is from 1306, and by that time the church had been appropriated by the nearby Upavon Priory; in 1423 Upavon and Charlton were granted to the Augustinian canons of Ivychurch Priory, south-east of Salisbury, who held them until the Dissolution.
 Today the parish is served by the Vale of Pewsey team ministry.

-Local government

-Charlton shares a parish council, named Charlton St Peter and Wilsford, with the adjacent parish of Wilsford.
-Charlton elects five councillors to sit alongside two from Wilsford.
-The parish is in the area of Wiltshire Council, a unitary authority which is responsible for most local government functions.
+Governance

+There are two tiers of local government covering Charlton St Peter, at parish and unitary authority level: Charlton St Peter and Wilsford Joint Parish Council, and Wiltshire Council.
+The parish council is a grouped parish council, also covering the neighbouring parish of Wilsford.

+On 1 July 2022 the parish was renamed from "Charlton" to "Charlton St Peter".